To grunt and sweat under a weary life,

 - Another possible example of this Trope regarding Heracles — depending on the version — was the story where when he wrestled Thanatos to rescue the soul of Alcestis, a brave woman who sacrificed herself so her husband Admetus (a good friend of Heracles) could live.
 Whether this fits the Trope or not is disputed, because some versions say the battle did, indeed happen in the Underworld, while others suggest that Thanatos had not left Earth yet; but since the myth always claims that Thanatos had already taken Alcestis' soul, it is possible.
 Whatever the case, Heracles was successful this time too.

 - According to some versions of Hades and Persephone's legend, she was literally abducted and dragged into Hades, and her mother went batshit insane, which is bad when said mother is the goddess of The Earth.
 Hermes went to retrieve Persephone, but discovered that she had eaten of the food of the underworld while there, which bound her to Hades.
 A compromise was reached that allowed Persephone to leave Hades for half the year, then spend the other half as the queen of the dead.
-The half which she is on earth is the autumn, winter, and spring (growing seasons in Greece), while the dry, hot Greek summers are caused when she leaves for the underworld and her mother grieves.
+The half which she is on earth is spring, while Autumn is caused when she leaves for the underworld and her mother grieves.

-- Another version (and arguably, the most accurate one) has Persephone voluntarily running off with Hades, to both get away from her overcontrolling and overprotective mother and grasp power for herself, as Zeus had his eye on her (and had apparently raped her already) and Hades is quite the catch, technically speaking.
-When it looks like war between the gods if she doesn't come back, she eats a few pomegranate seeds deliberately to ensure she at least gets a vacation from her mom and pervert uncle once a year, meaning for her "purgatory" is actually the half of the year she's not in the Underworld.
+- Another version has Persephone voluntarily running off with Hades, to both get away from her overcontrolling and overprotective mother and grasp power for herself, as Zeus had his eye on her (and had apparently raped her already) and Hades is quite the catch, technically speaking.
+When it looks like war between the gods if she doesn't come back, she eats a few pomegranate seeds deliberately to ensure she at least gets a vacation from her mom and pervert father once a year, meaning for her "purgatory" is actually the half of the year she's not in the Underworld.

 - Another myth has Dionysus dive to the bottom of a supposedly-bottomless lake to rescue his mother, Semele, who had died while she was still pregnant with him when she had asked to see Zeus's true form.

-- A female version from India: the princess Savitri followed Yama, the lord of death, when he took her husband Satyavan.
+- Hindu Mythology has a female version. the princess Savitri followed Yama, the lord of death, when he took her husband Satyavan.
 Yama was so impressed with her wisdom and courage that he eventually let her take Satyavan back.

 - Champions Organization Book 1 The Circle and M.E.T.E.: One of the adventure seeds for the Circle is having Oeramm attack the Circle, capture Aureole or a PC and take them back to his home plane, from which they will have to be rescued.

-- You can bring back dead people from The Underworld in Geist: The Sin-Eaters, but not without paying some (very terrible) price to the Kerberoi.
+- Geist: The Sin-Eaters: You can bring back dead people from The Underworld, but not without paying some (very terrible) price to the ruling Kerberoi.
+With the exception of one Inexplicably Awesome Kerberos, they also can't do anything about bringing a dead person back to life.

-- Some werewolves also make it their mission to eject humans who are trapped in the Spirit World, although it's more having to do with keeping orders in their territories than altruism for the poor humans.
+- Werewolf: The Forsaken: Some werewolves make it their mission to eject humans who are trapped in the Spirit World, although it's more having to do with keeping order in their territories than altruism for the poor humans.

 - The supplement to Don't Rest Your Head, Don't Lose Your Mind, has a lovely example in the example Madness Power titled "O is for Orpheus":